RoshanPShetty/chromets-launchpad/README.md

 3. A popup with a simple button interaction
 4. An options page for extension configuration
 5. Integration with Chrome's Storage API for saving settings
+6. Tailwind CSS for quick and responsive styling

 ![Screeshot](public/demo.png)

 *Developers can easily build upon this foundation to create more complex and feature-rich extensions.*

 ## Why TypeScript

 TypeScript is a modern, statically typed programming language that provides type safety and improved developer experience.
-It is used in this boilerplate extension.
+It is used in this boilerplate extension to enhance code quality and maintainability.

 ## Why Manifest V3

 ChromeTS Launchpad uses Manifest V3, the latest version of Chrome's extension platform.
 Here's why:

 1. **Enhanced Security**: Manifest V3 improves extension security through more granular permissions and limited access to powerful APIs.
 2. **Better Performance**: It promotes the use of service workers for background processes, leading to reduced memory usage and improved overall browser performance.
 3. **Future-Proofing**: As the new standard for Chrome extensions, Manifest V3 ensures long-term compatibility and support.
 4. **Improved User Privacy**: It provides users with more control over when and how extensions can access site data.
 5. **Modern Web Technologies**: Manifest V3 aligns more closely with current web development practices and standards.

 By using Manifest V3, ChromeTS Launchpad ensures that extensions built with it are up-to-date, secure, and performant.